sony/esstra/doc/case-study/debian.md

 In this demo, we aim to achieve the following two objectives, both of these objectives can be done by editing the rules in the `debian/rules` file:

-* Apply the ESSTRA Core during compilation to include the obtained provenance information in the debug package in YAML format.
+* Apply ESSTRA Core during compilation to include the obtained provenance information in the debug package in YAML format.
-* Remove the metadata embedded by the ESSTRA Core from the binaries to be included in the packages, ensuring they are in the same state as the original package.
+* Remove the metadata embedded by ESSTRA Core from the binaries to be included in the packages, ensuring they are in the same state as the original package.

 In this demo, we will describe how to "separate" provenance information from each binaries and